-If you decide to pursue this option, though, make sure that you do your homework and analyze each aspect of loan applications.
+If you decide to pursue this option, though, make sure that you do your homework and analyze each aspect of a loan application.
 Don’t apply for the first one you see—research your options and go for the one that seems like it would pay off.

 Is there any other way DoNotPay can assist me?

 DoNotPay has numerous features that allow us to help you, and our goal is to be there when you need it the most.
 We update our platform with new and improved features on a regular basis.
 Be up-to-date with DoNotPay by accessing it through your web browser—you won’t be disappointed.

 If you want to know how else DoNotPay can help you, we can: